Back to Blog

 Q:Can I change employers on OPT?

-A: Yes, but you must report the change within 10 days and the new job must be in your field of study.
+A: Yes, you can change employers on standard OPT, but you must report the change to your DSO within 10 days and the new position must be directly related to your field of study.
+On STEM OPT, changing employers requires filing a new I-983 training plan with your DSO.

 Disclaimer: This article provides general information about immigration services in San Diego and does not constitute legal advice.
 SoCal Immigration Services is a document preparation company, not a law firm.
 For legal advice specific to your situation, please consult with a licensed immigration attorney.